Natural Resources

 teacher will either draw a line down the board or provide a large piece of paper split in half.
 Label one side “Natural Resources” and the other side “Man-made Resources.”

 relay race continues until the first group has placed all of their sticky notes on the board correctly.
-The teacher will want to have an answer key handy so he/she can quickly check for correct placement of sticky notes.
+The teacher will want to have an answer key handy, so he/she can quickly check for the correct placement of sticky notes.
 The teacher can decide

 what the winning team receives.
-Some ideas could be the winning team gets to make a wish, play 30 seconds of rock, paper, scissor with a partner, 1-minute dance party, or pick their seat for Science time.
+Some ideas could be the winning team gets to make a wish, play 30 seconds of rock, paper, scissors with a partner, have a 1-minute dance party, or pick their seat for Science time.

 Culminating Event: